informational alert

 Council Work Session: Public Safety and Community & Economic Development Service Area Presentations

 On March 3, the Community & Economic Development and Public Safety service areas presented current service level budgets, resource gaps and tradeoffs under the status quo, 3% reduction and 10% reduction scenarios requested in the Mayor's November budget guidance.
-The work session was designed to give City leaders additional context and options they could consider in upcoming budget discussions.
+These scenarios are not signals of predetermined cuts but tools to help us have an open, transparent citywide conversation about priorities, options and opportunities.

 3/3/26 Community & Economic Development Service Area Presentation (YouTube)